valendres/react-declarative-form/packages/core/README.md

 ## Getting started
 1. Add **@react-declarative-form/core** to your project.
     ```
-    npm i @react-declarative-form/core --save
+    yarn add @react-declarative-form/core
     ```
 2. Create bound form components using [`bind() HOC`](#bind-hoc)
 3. Use bound form components within a `<Form />` component.

 ## How does it work?
-Each bound component registers itself with the closest `<Form />` ancestor, allowing for event bubbling and cross-field validator.
+Each bound component registers itself with the closest `<Form />` ancestor which allows the form to manage the value, pristine & validator state.
 This is done using the [React 16.3 context API](https://reactjs.org/blog/2018/03/29/react-v-16-3.html).
-The value and validator state of the wrapped components is directly controlled by the [`bind() HOC`](#bind-hoc).
-Because the HOC is only concerned with its own wrapped component, then only that component will be re-rendered upon value change, assuming it is not part of a validator trigger.
+While the form manages the component state, each component is updated individually on an as needed basis to minimise unnecessary renders.
+If a components value is changed, then only that component will be re-rendered, assuming it is not part of a validator trigger.
 However, if the component does belong to a validator trigger, then the related components will also be validated and re-rendered.
 When the setValue function is called, the component is validated using the new value.

 ## Table of Contents